Planet of Twins

 System I designed and wrote

 • Built on a reusable framework: The decision systems share a blackboard and a service locator, so the AI is decoupled and reusable rather than hard-wired to this one game.
+New enemies are data plus a brain, not new plumbing.

 • Story, World & Cinematics

 • I wrote the narrative and built the cinematics using Unity's Cinemachine across the key story beats, including an intro sequence that teaches the twin relationship through an in-world catastrophe instead of a tutorial prompt.
+The mechanics and the story grew from the same idea, so playing the game is the story.

-• Abilities & Rescue Tension
+• Abilities & Powers

 System I built